alvinliju/hackappleai/README.md

 A simple AI server built to test Apple's on-device AI capabilities when they become available.

+the server and AI logic is in /sources/routes.swift

 ## What it does

 - Basic AI chat endpoint that works now (with fallback responses)